rirolab/rirolab.github.io/undergrad.markdown

 We are looking for highly motivated undergrad researchers, particularly for this winter 2021.

 ## Potential topics for Undergrads
-- Development of mobile manipulation system using Unity
+- Natural-language grounding for mobile manipulation
-- Development of ROS2-based manipulation system using the Haetae robot
+- Quadruped robot integration for SLAM
-- Development of shadow hand system
+- Deformable object manipulation via RL
-- Development of teleoperated manipulation system using haptic glove
+- Inverse constraint learning
-- ETC: reinforcement learning, natural language related topics
+- Visually-guided tactile manipulation

 After building the above systems, you will be asked to control it by applying reinforcement learning, end-to-end learning, probabilistic movement primitives, etc.